shanev/shanev.github.com/_posts/2008-2-11-introducing-youtube-g.markdown

 layout: post
 title: Introducing YouTube-G
 ---
-"Walter Korman":http://lemurware.blogspot.com/ and I are proud to release youtube-g version 0.4.1.
+[Walter Korman](http://lemurware.blogspot.com/) and I are proud to release youtube-g version 0.4.1.

 youtube-g is a pure Ruby client for the YouTube GData API.
 It provides an easy way to access the latest YouTube video search results from your own programs.